klaviyo/klaviyo-swift-sdk/README.md

 ### Sending push notifications

 1. Add the following code to your application wherever you would like to prompt users to register for push notifications.
 This is often included within `application:didFinishLaunchingWithOptions:`, but it can be placed elsewhere as well.
-When this code is called, ensure that the Klaviyo SDK has beenis configured and that `setUpUserEmail:` has beenis called.
-This enables Klaviyo to match app tokens with profiles in Klaviyocustomers.
+When this code is called, ensure that the Klaviyo SDK is configured and that `setUpUserEmail:` is called.
+This enables Klaviyo to match app tokens with profiles in Klaviyo customers.

 ```swift
     import UserNotifications